 A society where assisted suicide and euthanasia are unthinkable because:

-- all Australians have access to gold standard palliative care;
+- all Australians have access to best practice palliative care;

 - disabled persons have equitable access to health care and are supported to live their lives to the full as valued members of the community;